iamsoNewBee/Tent-and-Wall-Mod/README.md

+The mod adds tents and walls that could protect players.

-I dont know how to use it at all
+And I dont know how to use Github at all.